3 Best Aquabot Pool Cleaner Reviews 2023 – Reviews & Top Picks

 1. Aquabot Elite Pool Cleaner – Best Overall

-Our top pick for the best Aquabot Pool Cleaner of 2021 is the Aquabot Elite.
+Our top pick for the best Aquabot Pool Cleaner of the year is the Aquabot Elite.
 This is a premium model with an incredible amount of cleaning power.

 To start, the Aquabot Elite has top loading dual filtration cartridges.
 These are large and can handle debris of all sizes.
 There are no bags to clean with this pool cleaner, and that is a real positive.
 Not only do the bags fill fast, but it can be challenging to get all of the tiny particles out of the bag.

 The Aquabot Elite comes with a 360 Degree anti-tangle swivel.
 One of the more difficult and annoying things about owning a robotic cleaner is that they can get tangled.
 Nothing is more frustrating than coming home and seeing your robotic cleaner was attacking itself all day.
 The 360 Swivel makes this machine run so much smoother.